individual-brain-charting/public_protocols/vstm_enumeration/protocols/README.md

 `Enum_EnumWM_CTRL_fMRI_ts.m`

+The functions take 3 arguments as input: subject number, run group (1 or 2) and log file number (legacy argument; 1 works).
+Run group is meaningless but required; 1 works.
+For training runs the run group and log file number are meaningless; just use 1.

 #### Paradigm descriptors extraction

 To extract the paradigm descriptors of this task, run:

 `paradigm_descriptors_extraction.py`

-Make sure you have set the correctly the task parameters for this task on the top of the script.
-The inputs are stored in the folder `log_files/enumeration*`; they have been created in the same directory after running the protocol.
+from the vstm_enumeration folder.
+Within the python file set the subject number(s) and uncomment the appropriate task details.
+The inputs should be in the folder `log_files/enumeration/<sub>`.
 The outputs will be stored in the same directory.